Rising Tide Communities - Orangewood

 The essential components of Rising Tide Communities - Orangewood include

 - The Orangewood Foundation runs the Rising Tide Communities program.
-The Rising Tide Communities, a transitional housing program, is one of many programs at the Orangewood Foundation designed to serve the transitioning foster youth population (i.e., the Independent Living Program, scholarships, drop-in resource center, Independent Living Specialists, youth leadership opportunities, etc.)
+The Rising Tide Communities, a transitional housing program, is one of many programs at the Orangewood Foundation designed to serve the TAY population (i.e., the Independent Living Program, scholarships, drop-in resource center, Peer Mentors, youth leadership opportunities, etc.).

-- The Rising Tide Communities program offers low-income housing for foster youth and strives to assist each of the youth in developing the tools they need for living independently.
-Case managers work with each youth individually to help them develop a unique plan for their future.
-The pursuit of higher education is encouraged and working is mandatory.
+- The Rising Tide Communities program offers subsidized housing for youth and strives to assist each of the youth in developing the tools they need for living independently.
+Youth Support Specialists (case managers) work with each youth individually to help them develop a unique plan for their future.
+The pursuit of higher education is not mandatory but is encouraged.
+However, working is mandatory in order for the youth to pay their bills.
 The community (mentors, staff, and volunteers) supports the youth in their search for meaningful and livable-wage employment.

-- The youth participant sets goals with a live-in case manager and meets weekly with the case manager to go over progress made on the goals.
+- The youth participant sets goals with a live-in Youth Support Specialist (YSS) and meets weekly with the YSS to go over progress made on the goals.
 These goals include, but may not be limited to, finances, education, employment and career.
 Goals are re-evaluated formally on at least a quarterly basis.

 - There is a voluntary spiritual-life component available to the youth.
-Community members (staff, mentors, or volunteers) plan activities for the youth that range from spending time with youth in their homes to taking them on an outing for the day.
+Community members from the faith-based community plan activities for the youth that range from spending time with youth in their homes to taking them on an outing for the day.

-- This program is privately funded which allows the staff the ability to determine the length of stay for each youth.
+- Youth stay an average of 2 years.
+The program is privately funded which allows the staff the ability to determine the length of stay for each youth based on their progress with their goals.

-- The Orangewood Foundation owns two apartment complexes that house up to 30 emancipated youth between the two complexes and a home that houses up to 11 young ladies.
+- The Orangewood Foundation owns two apartment complexes that can house up to 32 youth in total and a home that houses up to 11 young ladies.

 Rising Tide Communities - Orangewood directly provides services to children/adolescents and addresses the following: